Treatment of pleural mesothelioma in Germany

 - Absence of considerable weight loss

-- Normal levels in the clinical blood tests (white blood cells, platelets, red blood cells, hemoglobin)
+- Normal results of the clinical blood tests (white blood cells, platelets, red blood cells, hemoglobin)

 - Normal level of LDH in the blood